ansman/kotshi/README.md

 Another limitation is that custom getter names for the JVM cannot be accessed from the constructor parameter which requires you to annotate the parameter with `@Getter`.
 This limitation will be removed when the library starts generating Kotlin code.

+Kotlin does not carry over annotations made to enum constants so you cannot annotate an enum constant with `@JsonDefaultValue`.
+This issue will hopefully be resolved in [Kotlin 1.2.20](https://youtrack.jetbrains.com/issue/KT-21433).

 Download
 ---
 ```groovy